abdelmonaim119/ABDELMOUNAM-KALI/README.md

 ## Access policy

-- Only **monaimabdel119@gmail.com** is allowed to authenticate and manage backend-changing actions.
-- Any other visitor is considered **read-only** and can only browse/watch the portfolio.
+- Any  visitor is considered **read-only** and can only browse/watch the portfolio.

 ## Project page presentation standard